rtcniser/rtcniser.github.io/subpages/hackduino4.md

 <br>
 <p class="headings">Results:</p>

-We are proud to announce that Hackduino 4.0 is now officially over.
+Entries for Hackduino 4.0 are now closed.

 75 teams participated this year, and 13 teams were selected for the interview.